 Adopt-a-Shelter Program not only provides a home cooked meal but we also donate clothes and toiletries at local shelters in the metropolitan area.
-This allows IW4AL to have one on one contact with each resident where we encourage and provide resources and referral information to include counseling in treatment services, mental health, etc. Resume Writing & Solutions will be onsite giving their tips on resume writing and job searching.
-HIV testing will be provided by The Women Collective and Under Her will be providing bras and feminine products for women residents.
-This has proven to be a tremendous impact to the women in each shelter.
+Due to Covid 19, IW4AL is no longer allowed to physically serve at any particular location.
+However, we continue to provide resources and referral information to include counseling in treatment services, mental health, etc. Resume Writing & Solutions tips on resume writing and job searching.

 For more information on volunteering or partnering with us please send email to email@example.com.